WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-04-05-azure-container-registry-kubernetes.md

 ## Conclusion

-Azure Container Registry (ACR) is a private container registry and a great alternative to Dockerhub, especially for companies.
+Azure Container Registry (ACR) is a private container registry and a great alternative to Docker Hub, especially for companies.
 ACR allows you to build your images but also to distribute them globally.
 Due to the private nature of ACR, Kubernetes needs an image pull secret to allow deployments to access ACR and pull images from there.

-Note: By default, my demo code is using Dockerhub because it is more accessible and I want to make it easier for people who want to try the demo.
+Note: By default, my demo code is using Docker Hub because it is more accessible and I want to make it easier for people who want to try the demo.
 I left the code for ACR as comments in the pipeline.

 You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo" target="_blank" rel="noopener noreferrer">GitHub</a>.